linkerd/linkerd/linkerd/docs/protocol-http.md

 concurrent usage of linkerd.
 Changing these parameters may significantly alter linkerd's performance characteristics.

-The default _dstPrefix_ is `/http`
+<a name="protocol-http-defaults"></a>
-The default server _port_ is 4140
+## Example

-As an example, here's an http router config that routes all `POST` requests to 8091 and all other requests to 8081:
+As an example, here's an HTTP router config that routes all `POST` requests to 8091 and all other requests to 8081, using the default identifier of `io.l5d.methodAndHost`, listening on port 5000:

 ```yaml
 routers: